damianham/damianham.github.io/_posts/2017-11-13-crystal-on-debian-stretch.markdown

 ```sh
 shards install
 ```
-[Shards](https://github.com/crystal-lang/shards) is a dependency manager similar to ruby gems or npm and it came along with the crystal install.
+[Shards](https://github.com/crystal-lang/shards) is a dependency manager similar to ruby gems or npm and it came along with the crystal install (crystal deps does the same thing).
 Let's add a little hello world web page.
 Open src/mywebapp.cr in an editor and repalce the content with

 ```ruby
 require "kemal"